locustio/locust/docs/running-in-debugger.rst

 Printing exactly what was sent to a web server
 ==============================================

-Sometimes it can be hard to understand why a request fails in Locust when it works from a regular browser/other application.
-Sometimes there is some slight difference in what is sent by the client, so it is useful to examine it in detail:
+Sometimes it can be hard to understand why an HTTP request fails in Locust when it works from a regular browser/other application.
+Here's how to examine the communication in detail:

 For ``HttpUser`` (`python-requests <http://python-requests.org>`_):